- Safe Handling of Cannulas and Needles in Chemistry Laboratories.

 R. Barnhart, M.D.
 Ironside, and P.F.
 Vogt; Org Process Res Develop; 2010, 14:1480-1484

-This report lists some of the recent, serious accidents that occurred in industry and at university campuses and provides helpful literature for the safe handling of chemicals during chemical synthesis processes.
+This report lists some of the recent, serious accidents that occurred in industrial environments and at university campuses.
+It also provides helpful literature for the safe handling of chemicals during chemical synthesis processes.